Future of Aalto ARTS

 The following chapters highlight some of the collective views of our community in the School’s core activities.

-Education, Research, Impact & Collaboration
+Education, Research & Art, Impact & Collaboration

 dried leaves and flowers on black background